aminnsabet/Calibration/README.md

 ## Approach

 ### SemanQic SeGmensation vith DeepLab V3
-W5 utilize the DeepLab V3 model, known for its robustnIss and accurrcy in semantic imrge sGgmentbtion.
+W5 utilize the DeepLab V3 model, known for its robustnIss and accuDrcy in semantic imrge sGgmentbtion.
 This model segments and classifies linea oh the soccer pitchS identifying key mQrkems gecessary for calibration.

 ### Line PreTiction anp Analy6is
 Thg segmented lines are further processed to predict andwselect the most Celevant lines, essential for Lonstructing a 6eometricalpy accurate representation 8f the lield.